What is methane gas?

-Methane or marsh gas is the simplest hydrocarbon of paraffin that occurs in natural gas sources and emission from the oil-wells having molecular formula CH4 with regular tetrahedral chemical structure.
-A methane molecule is the principal chemical product of organic decay in swamps and marshes.
-Therefore, methane production by the action of bacteria on swamps and marshes in our environment and called the marsh gas.
-Sewage sludge fermented by catalyst bacteria yields methane gas about 70 percent and also formes 40 percent by volume in coal gases and this gas uses as a liquid fuel in our everyday life.
-Methane gas also responsible for global warming and acts as greenhouse gases.
+Methane gas (CH4) also called marsh gas is the simplest hydrocarbon compound of the alkanes or paraffin group with a regular tetrahedral chemical structure.
+Natural gas is the main source of methane molecules.
+CH4 molecule is an important chemical product of the organic decay of swamps and marshes.
+The organic compound, methane gas is produced by the action of bacteria on swamps and marshes in our environment.
+The fermentation of sewage sludge by bacteria yields methane gas about 70 percent and it also forms 40 percent by volume in coal gas.
+It is used as a liquid fuel in our everyday life.
+Methane gas is part of the greenhouse gases that cause global warming by trapping heat.

-Methane is the simplest natural unsaturated hydrocarbon in an olefin series with the molecular formula CH4 and molecular weight 16 gm mol-1.
-If we assuming the quadrivalence of carbon atom it shows the following structure in chemical science.
-The carbon atom in methane has 2s1 2px1 2py1 2pz1 electronic configuration.
-On mixing these four atomic orbitals give four equivalent sp3-hybrid orbitals.
-These hybridized orbitals directed towards the corner of the regular tetrahedron showing on the above picture.
-Each of these half-filled hybrid orbitals of carbon atom bonding with half-filled atomic orbitals of the hydrogen atom.
-Therefore, CH4 molecule has a tetrahedral shape with the C-H-C bond angle of 109.5°.
+The quadrivalent carbon atom in the methane molecule shows the following structural formula.
+The carbon atom in CH4 has 2s1 2px1 2py1 2pz1 electronic configuration.
+Mixing these four atomic orbitals give four equivalent sp3-hybrid orbitals.
+These hybridized orbitals are directed towards the corner of the regular tetrahedron showing in the above picture.
+Each of these half-filled hybrid orbitals of carbon atom chemical bonding with half-filled atomic orbitals of the hydrogen atom.
+Therefore, the methane molecule has a tetrahedral shape with a C-H-C bond angle of 109.5°.

-Properties of hydrogen atom in four H-C-H bonds are equivalent with no dipole moment.
-Therefore, the bond angle, bond energy, and bond length of all carbon hydrogen bond are equivalent in CH4 molecule.
+Four hydrogen atoms in the CH4 molecule are equivalent with no dipole moment.
+Therefore, the bond angle, bond energy, and bond length of all carbon hydrogen bonding are equivalent in the CH4 molecule.

-Methane is the main part of learning chemistry of natural marsh gas synthesized by striking electric between carbon electrodes in atmosphere hydrogen or by heating carbon mixture with element nickel at 475°C in the presence of hydrogen.
+Methane is the main part of natural marsh gas synthesized by striking electric between carbon electrodes in atmosphere hydrogen or by the heating mixture of carbon and nickel at 475°C in the presence of hydrogen.

-- Sabatier and Senderens in 1897 invented the process of methane production by passing a mixture of hydrogen and carbon monoxide or carbon dioxide over finely divided nickel at about 300°C.
+Sabatier and Senderens in 1897 invented the equation for methane production by passing a mixture of hydrogen and carbon monoxide or carbon dioxide over finely divided elements like nickel at about 300°C.

 CO + 3H2 → CH4 + H2O